Aze543/JetBrains-Mono-Font-for-Discord/README.md

 # WARNING: EXPERIMENTAL (FORCED) (doesn't work)

+I'll try to fix it at some point

 From [JetBrains](https://www.jetbrains.com/lp/mono/), where you can get the all the variants of the font itself

 ## Install Guide